Biswajit-Mukherjee/create-frmwk/README.md

 npx create-project-boilerplate
 ```

-Inside the working directory, it will generate the following project structure and install all the required dependencies
+Inside the working directory, it will generate the following project structure and install and configure all the required dependencies

 ```bash
 my-dir